fbpx

 I had my youngest son on December 26, 2019 via C-section.
 Recovery at home wasn’t too bad outside of the normal pain from having a baby.

 On January 26, 2020, I could barely lie down without crying.
-The best description I can give is that it felt like an elephant was sitting on my chest.
+It felt like an elephant was sitting on my chest.
 I Googled my symptoms and found an article about Serena Williams being diagnosed with a pulmonary embolism (PE) after having her child.

-The blood thinners made my menstrual cycle alarmingly heavy, and all the options to fix it weren’t practical.
-I was able to stop my blood thinners after eight months.
-Now, I do daily tasks and work out without struggling
+The blood thinners made my menstrual cycle alarmingly heavy, and all the options I was given to fix it weren’t practical for me.
+I was able to stop my blood thinners (anticoagulant) after eight months.
+Now, I am able to do daily tasks and exercise without struggling.

 I’m extremely thankful I’m here to tell my story and spread awareness.
 Always advocate for yourself and trust your instincts when something doesn’t feel right.